 You may see the curriculum in any of the areas by clicking the links at the top right.

 ACCREDITATION RULE.
 Elon is one of only 18 private colleges and universities in the nation to have an accredited communications program.
-Accreditation standards require that all students complete at least 80 credit hours outside the major, with 65 or more of those hours in the liberal arts and sciences.
-Elon requires a minimum of 132 credit hours to graduate, so this means up to 52 credit hours in the School of Communications may apply toward graduation.
+Accreditation standards require that all students complete at least 72 credit hours outside the major.
+Elon requires a minimum of 132 credit hours to graduate.

 DOUBLE MAJOR.
-To encourage students to develop a second area of academic depth, the School of Communications waives eight hours of Communications electives for any student completing a double major outside the School.
-For example, a student double-majoring in Journalism and History would need a total of 44 COM hours instead of the normal 52 hours.
+To encourage students to develop a second area of academic depth, the School of Communications waives eight hours of Communications electives for any student completing a double major outside Communications (COM).
+For example, a student double-majoring in journalism and history would need a total of 44 COM hours instead of the normal 52 hours.

 COMMUNICATIONS MINOR.
 The school offers a 20-hour minor in Communications consisting of COM 100 Communications in a Global Age and 16 hours of additional COM courses, with at least four COM hours at the 300 or 400 level.